Leave this site safely

 Who can receive a complementary lifetime survivor membership?

-Anyone who is a survivor of intimate partner violence is eligible for a complementary membership.
+Anyone who is a survivor of intimate partner violence or sexual assault is eligible for a complimentary membership.
 This is considered an individual membership and will receive all the benefits this category offers.

 How long does it take to process a membership application?